 If you look closely, you will see two slightly larger dots along the motion path line, close to each keyframe icon.
 Motion path keyframes default to an interpolation type known as Auto Bezier, which automatically tries to smooth the path.
 These dots are the interpolation handles for those keyframes.
 Pull them toward the upper left corner of the comp to cause the snowflake's path to arc across the screen.
-If you cannot see these handles, hold down (Ctrl Alt) and drag in the Comp panel from the keyframe icon outward to create visible handles.
+If you cannot see these handles, hold down (H) (Ctrl) (Ctrl) (Alt) and drag in the Comp panel from the (square) keyframe icon outward to create visible handles.
 If you accidentally drag the background layer instead, Edit > Undo, reselect Snowflake.mov, and try again.
+RAM Preview again.